ROVI-org/auto-soh/docs/toolkit.rst

 ----------------------------------------------

-The :meth:`~moirae.interface.run_online_estimate` object runs an online estimator using the performance data stored in the pandas-based, `BatteryDataset`.
+The :meth:`~moirae.interface.run_online_estimate` object runs an online estimator using the performance data stored in the pandas-based, :class:`~batdata.data.BatteryDataset`.

 .. code-block::